aalemayhu/jamstack-oslo/README.md

 ## Ways to reach out

+There are several avenues to getting in touch.
 We try to be very accessible and someone is usually checking the [Discord][0] server frequently.

 ### In person